SUBSCRIBE

 She enrolled in social work studies at Unisa through Abet education.
 After getting married, Kgomo-Mathebula continued to learn more.

-She has an extensive work history that includes employment with organisations such as the Desmond Tutu HIV Foundation, the Life Church Aids Resource Centre, the Medical Knowledge Institute, the University of Cape Town, Cansa, the Western Cape Department of Health, The Zanokhanyo Network, the Islamic Social Welfare Association, Unisa, and Ntsako High School.
+She has an extensive work history that includes employment with organisations such as the Desmond Tutu HIV Foundation, the Life Church Aids Resource Centre, the Medical Knowledge Institute, the University of Cape Town, Cansa, the Western Cape Department of Health, the Zanokhanyo Network, the Islamic Social Welfare Association, Unisa, and Ntsako High School.
 Additionally, she has also dedicated some of her time to volunteering.

 She has 11 years of experience as a registered social auxiliary worker in the Cape Metro Area, and an additional seven years of experience as a health facilitator and health researcher.
 During this time, she has empowered communities by providing them with relevant information regarding healthcare and chronic illnesses.

-“During my working experiences I have learnt to engage with diverse people and my experience has taught me to effectively and efficiently bring awareness to the community regarding lifestyle diseases.”
+“During my working experiences, I have learnt to engage with diverse people and my experience has taught me to effectively and efficiently bring awareness to the community regarding lifestyle diseases.”

 ‘We need to modify the rules’